moshix/OSVS1/README.md

   Reply with R 0,U

-  OS/VS1 will start the P0 initiator
+  OS/VS1 will start the P0 initiator and wait for jobs to be submitted.

   <pre>
   IEE600I REPLY TO 00 IS 'U'
   IEE048I INITIALIZATION COMPLETED
   IEF403I INITSWA  STARTED TIME=18.42.55 P00
   IEF005I PARTITION WAITING FOR WORK  P00